 2006: Set up by a group of people, including Australian Julian Assange

 2008: Publishes Sarah Palin hacked emails

 2009: Posts thousands of text messages from U.S. emergency workers and military personnel from September 11, 2001

 2010: Releases hundreds of thousands of classified U.S. military documents and diplomatic cables

 2011: Assange appeals extradition from Britain to Sweden on sex crime charges

 2012: British court upholds extradition of Assange, who takes refuge in Ecuador's embassy in London.
 Ecuador grants him asylum in August

 But during opening statements at Manning's court-martial at Fort Meade, Maryland, prosecutors said the sensitive documents he released fell into enemy hands.
 They said they have evidence Osama bin Laden asked for and received information given to WikiLeaks.

-Army Private Bradley Manning's court-martial before a military judge will take place at Fort Mead, Maryland.
-Manning is already facing 20 years in prison after pleading guilty back in February to 10 of the 22 total charges brought against him.
-But, he faces a life sentence if convicted on the most serious charge of aiding the enemy.
+Manning faces 20 years in prison for pleading guilty in February to 10 of the 22 charges brought against him.
+But at this trial he could receive a life sentence if convicted of aiding the enemy.

-The 25-year-old Manning was arrested in 2010 while serving as an intelligence analyst in Iraq.
-He has admitted giving WikiLeaks scores of diplomatic cables and battlefield reports from the U.S.-led wars in Iraq and Afghanistan, saying he wanted to spark public debate on U.S. policy.
+The 25-year-old intelligence analyst was arrested in 2010 while serving in Iraq.
+He admitted giving WikiLeaks diplomatic cables and battlefield reports from the U.S.-led wars in Iraq and Afghanistan, saying he wanted to spark public debate on U.S. policy.